projectara/greybus-spec/source/device_class/camera.rst

 GB_OP_INVALID.
 A request with a zero number of streams remove the existing configuration and moves the Camera Bundle to the UNCONFIGURED state.

-The flag field allows the AP Module to inform the Camera Bundle about special requirements applied to the Request.
-Accepted values for the Request flag field are listed in Table :num:`table-camera-configure-streams-request-flag-bitmask`.
+The flags field allows the AP Module to inform the Camera Bundle about special requirements applied to the Request.
+Accepted values for the Request flags field are listed in Table :num:`table-camera-configure-streams-request-flag-bitmask`.

-The TEST_ONLY bit of the Request flag field allows the AP to test a configuration without applying it.
+The TEST_ONLY bit of the Request flags field allows the AP to test a configuration without applying it.
 When the bit is set the Camera Module shall process the Request normally but stop from applying the configuration.
 The Module shall send the same Response as it would if the TEST_ONLY bit wasn’t set